Healthmagazine.co.ug

 You have probably heard someone being told not to eat certain foods because they contain a lot of cholesterol while being recommended to eat others.

-What is cholesterol?
 The World Health Organisation (WHO) defines Cholesterol as a fat-like substance, found in the bloodstream and also in bodily organs and nerve fibers.
 According to the American heart association, Cholesterol is not inherently “bad.”
 In fact, your body needs it to build cells.
 But too much cholesterol can pose a problem.

 Your liver makes all the cholesterol you need.
 The remainder of the cholesterol in your body comes from foods derived from animals.
 For example, meat, poultry, and full-fat dairy products all contain cholesterol, called dietary cholesterol.